 Housing & Meals

-Students will stay at hotels and also will enjoy a brief host family stay.
-Most meals are included within the program.
-Students should plan for 12 meals on their own.
+You will stay at hotels and also will enjoy a brief host family stay.
+Most meals are included within the program however you should plan for about 12 meals on your own.

-The program fee will be $6,995 and includes instruction and three credits, airfare (both to and from Ecuador as well as the Galapagos) and in-country transportation, program administration, health insurance, lodging, excursions, and most meals.
+The program fee will be posted soon and includes instruction and three credits, airfare (both to and from Ecuador as well as the Galapagos) and in-country transportation, program administration, health insurance, lodging, activities, excursions, and most meals.

 Contact CFANS Office of International Programs, firstname.lastname@example.org